Vitagerpavac Herpesvirus Vaccine Description

 If, after the 1st or subsequent injections, herpetic infection reoccurs, this means a case of pronounced immunosuppression.
-In such case, vaccination should be temporarily discontinued, and anti-viral agents containing recombinant alpha-2 interferon (Genferon 500 000 IU suppositories) should be used to suppress the reoccurrence of herpes, 1 suppository 2 times a day for 5-10 days.
-Then, 10 days after the herpes rash or lesions disappear, the Vitaherpavac course of treatment should be restarted from the beginning.
+In such cases, vaccination should be temporarily discontinued, and anti-viral agents containing recombinant alpha-2 interferon (Genferon 500 000 IU suppositories) should be used to suppress the reoccurrence of herpes, 1 suppository 2 times a day for 5-10 days.
+Then, 10 days after the herpes rash or lesions disappear, the Vitagerpavac course of treatment should be restarted from the beginning.

 Vitagerpavac Herpesvirus Vaccine Availability

 This vaccine has only been approved for use in Russia.
 According to this website, this product only ships in cold months, and the next scheduled shipment will be in October 2022.